At the Humanitarian Leadership Academy, we are committed to respecting and protecting your privacy.

-If you register for the Kaya platform, your chosen name will be visible to all other users of the Kaya platform through the messaging system and any in-course discussions.
-Only those who are taking the same courses as you will be able to see any additional personal details.
+If you register for the Kaya platform, your name will be visible to other users of the Kaya platform through any in-course discussions.
+Only those who are taking the same courses as you will be able to see any personal details.

-If you access an online course through Kaya that was created by a third party provider, we will share data with that provider in anonymised, aggregated form (e.g. the total number of people who started and/or completed the course over a given time).
+If you access an online course through Kaya that was created by a third party provider, we may share data with that provider in anonymised, aggregated form (e.g. the total number of people who started and/or completed the course over a given time).
 This anonymised, aggregated data may include aggregate information about the gender, age or location of the people who start and/or complete the course.

-If you join an instructor-led training (e.g. face-to-face or webinar) given by a third party organisation, you agree we can provide the third party organisation with basic personal information so that they can provide that course (which may require them to contact you), as well as any additional data you provide when you join that course.
+If you join an instructor-led training (e.g. face-to-face or webinar) given by a third party organisation, you agree we can provide the third party organisation with your personal information so that they can provide that course (which may require them to contact you), as well as any additional data you provide when you join that course.

 As part of a course given by a third party provider, you may be asked to provide personal information about yourself.
 If you provide that information, you agree that we can provide that information to the third party provider to provide the course.